 I’ve talked about this before – the danger of someone else’s dream.
 We don’t all want to travel, and to imply that not wanting to do so means you’re any less of a person is, in my opinion, elitist and pretentious.

-So no offence to Saint Augustine, but I’m not the biggest fan of his quote on travel.
+So no offence to the author of the travel quote, but I’m not the biggest fan of their words.
 The world is a book… and each of us has our own story, each of us will read that book differently.
 I’m never going to forget how amazing my book has been so far, and how lucky I’ve been to choose how it’s been written in the first place.

 Once again, I’d like to thank Oneika for writing such an honest and intelligent article.
 Sections of this post come directly from the book I’ve just written, and she inspired me to post them on the blog, too.